How can I grow my business on Instagram?

 It may seem obvious but without being patronising many businesses don't set themselves social media plan or platform goals.

 To begin with, you need to start thinking about three goals you'd like to achieve for your fashion business Instagram account.
 I always advise my clients to avoid goals such as, 'increase followers', as in the online marketing industry followers are not seen as a credible measurement of success.
 Yes, many uninformed businesses, bloggers, PR agencies and so-called social media experts go with followers but from experience, they don't succeed as well as the one's that apply authentic online marketing approach.
-For instance, imagine you're a jewellery brand that's target young urban teenagers but your followers could be the gentleman who loves your images of the female models.
-They aren't your ideal buyer/consumer (also known as the target audience in the industry).
+For instance, imagine you're a jewellery brand and you're trying to reach young urban teenagers but your followers could be males who loves your images of the female models.
+They aren't your ideal buyer/consumer (also known as the target audience).

 You should be trying to attract comments, likes, reposts, messages and followers from your ideal consumer, the urban teenagers.
 Instead one of your goals maybe 'create awesome Instagram posts, that attract our ideal consumer'.